typednn/RPG/typednn/readme.md

-# type system of neural networks
+# TypedNN: a domain specific language for configuring and training neural networks

 The goal of the system is to simplify the coding of neural networks that takes different types of input.